We don’t support this browser anymore.

 Drawdown (a flexible income) Normally up to 25% of the pension value you'd like to access can be paid as a tax-free cash lump sum.
 The rest of the pension value which is moved into drawdown is taxable.
 Tax will usually be deducted from each withdrawal at your marginal rate.

-Uncrystallised Funds Pension Lump Sum (a flexible income) Normally up to 25% of the lump sum value can be paid tax free.
+Uncrystallised Funds Pension Lump Sum (a flexible income) Normally 25% of the lump sum value can be paid tax free.
 The rest of the lump sum value will be taxed at your marginal rate.

 What you do with your pension is an important decision that you might not be able to change.
 You should check you're making the right decision for your circumstances and that you understand all your options and their risks.
 The government's free and impartial Pension Wise service can help you and we can offer you advice if you’d like it.